Your Product Analysis:

 BrandQUALI-PRO

-Keith's Pro Tips"The type of targeted pests being controlled will ultimately determined when the best time to make applications of Chlorpyrifos 4E.
+Keith's Pro Tips"The type of targeted pests being controlled will ultimately determine the best time to make applications of Chlorpyrifos 4E.
 For instance, when treating plants to kill leafrollers, it is best to make applications before the leaves are completely rolled up.
-When controlling bagworms, apply insecticide when the larvae is small and currently feeding."
+When controlling bagworms, apply insecticide when the larvae are small and currently feeding."

 Product DrawbacksChlorpyrifos 4E is not recommended for residential lawns.
 When treating residential lawns for insects we recommend Bifen L/P Granules.